 - Provide one-on-one and/or group treatment

-- Monitor and evaluate the delivery of services
+- Monitor and evaluate the delivery of your own services

-- Mentor colleagues in their team and across the sector
+- Mentor colleagues in their team and provide education and training to Corrections staff

 - Contribute to public safety by helping to reduce re-offending